mermaid-js/mermaid/docs/usage.md

 </html>
 ```

-### Try it out, save this code as HTML and load it.
+### Try it out, save this code as HTML and load it using any browser.(Please don't use Internet Explorer though.)

 ## To enable click event and tags in nodes